 - Refrigerator – Thaw a turkey by placing it into a container on the lowest shelf of the refrigerator.
 Allow 24 hours for every 4-5 pounds of bird weight when thawing in the refrigerator.

 - Cold water – Place a turkey in a leak proof bag.
 Submerge it into cold water and change the water every 30 minutes.

 Refrigerator the leftover turkey within two hours.
 Store in the refrigerator for up to 3 days or freeze the turkey for use over the next several weeks.

-Take the stress out of preparing Thanksgiving dinner by making this easy thanksgiving turkey recipe with no brine.
+Take the stress out of preparing a traditional Thanksgiving dinner by making this easy thanksgiving turkey recipe with no brine.
 It’s the best turkey recipe and everyone loves it.
-Serve the turkey with some of our other favorite Thanksgiving recipes.
+Serve the turkey dinner with some of our other favorite Thanksgiving recipes.

 - Savory Mashed Sweet Potatoes